aojah1/sdg7/README.md

 ### Step 4: Resample the Data

-Resample the data to annual frequency if needed
+Resample the data to annual frequency

 ### Step 5: Train-Test Split

 Define the split point (e.g., last 4 years for testing)

-split_date = '2016-12-31'
+> split_date = '2016-12-31'

 ### Step 5: Build a Pipeline